tarantool/doc/doc/enterprise/audit.rst

 ---------------------------

 Using the web interface must require logging in with a username and password.
-See more details in the documentation on :ref:`configuring web interface authorization <cartridge-auth-enable>`.

 Running under the tarantool user
 --------------------------------